“Can I change a disk partition size without losing data?”

 Step 3.
 In the main interface, click “Apply” and then “Proceed” to execute the pending operation.

-If there is unallocated space on the same disk no matter it isadjacent or nonadjacent to the partition you want to extend, you can directly adopt “Merge Partition” function to combine it into the target partition.
-If there is not, you can first shrink another partition to get an unallocated space (like we demonstrate in the “shrink” section).
+If there is unallocated space on the same disk no matter it is adjacent or nonadjacent to the partition you want to extend, you can directly adopt the “Merge Partition” function to combine it into the target partition.
 Next is how to merge unallocated space into partitions.

 Step 1.
 Right click the partition you want to enlarge (here we select C partition), and click “Merge Partition”.